ericbulloch/kwmd/methodology/enumeration/port_scanning.md

   - Full TCP scan
   - UDP scan

+## TCP Connect Scan

+The examples below use a full TCP connect scan (the `-sT` flag).
+Here is how this scan works:

+- Send packet with SYN flag to the target port.
+- If the target responds with a SYN-ACK flag packet, that port is marked as open and a packet with the ACK flag is sent to complete the handshake.
+After the connection has been made nmap closes the connection with a RST-ACK flag packet.
+- If the target response with a RST flagged packet, that port is marked as closed.
+- If nmap does not receive a packet back or an error code, that port is marked as filtered.

 ## TCP-SYN Scan

-Both the Quick scan and Full TCP scan use the TCP-SYN scan of nmap.
-This scan starts the TCP three-way handshake.
+Both the Quick scan and Full TCP scan can use the TCP-SYN scan of nmap (use the `-sS` flag).
+This scan starts the TCP three-way handshake but doesn't finish it.
+This scan is called a stealth scan because many systems only log when a connection completes not when it is started.
 Here is how this scan works:

 - Send packet with SYN flag to the target port.
 - If the target responds with a SYN-ACK flag packet, that port is marked as open.